Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 The most reliable visual identifier: koi have two pairs of barbels (sensory whiskers) near their mouths.
 Goldfish have none.
 Koi also grow dramatically larger — an adult koi dwarfs even the biggest fancy goldfish.

 Common Myth: "Koi and goldfish can share a standard aquarium."
 Reality: Adult koi need a minimum of 1,000 gallons of water.
-A 100-gallon or even 200-gallon aquarium causes metabolic stress, permanent stunting, and organ damage over time.
+A 100-gallon aquarium causes metabolic stress because a single adult koi produces roughly the same biological waste load as a medium-sized dog — far exceeding what small tank filtration can process.
+The resulting ammonia accumulation causes permanent gill damage, stunted growth, and eventual organ failure within months.

 If you're still deciding between a pond and an aquarium, our best fish tank guide for 2026 covers equipment options and helps you evaluate what setup fits your space.